 With over 500 shows designed and twenty-five years of experience, Derek has worked with such theatres as Berkeley Repertory, Portland Center Stage, The Western Stage, San Jose Repertory, the Alley Theatre, the Oregon Shakespeare Festival, Hong Kong Repertory, Syracuse Stage, and the Kennedy Center.
 He was resident lighting designer at American Conservatory Theater (ACT) in San Francisco for seven years, designing more than 60 productions for the company.

-Derek teaches Stage Lighting, Lighting Design, Production Management and Technology and Theatre and oversees students conducting independent study work in the areas of design and technology.
-His work has been seen in recent SCU productions of Coriolanus, Over the Mountain, The Saints Plays, and Playboy of the Western World.
+Derek teaches Stage Lighting, Lighting Design, and Production Management and oversees students conducting independent study work in the areas of design and technology.
+His work has been seen in recent SCU productions of In the Heights, Pride and Prejudice, First Person Shooter, and Awake and Sing.